Cloud-SPAN/04genomics/_episodes/02-visualising_snps.md

  - type and region (more detailed information about where variants are occurring e.g. upstream of a gene, in a gene-coding region, downstream etc)

  These annotation software programs are very useful tools to get more information out of your VCF file.

+ ### Focus on a specific gene or region
+ You might be interested in just a specific gene or region.
+You can filter your VCF file to just show SNPs which fall within a particular region, then look more closely at these SNPs.

+ ### Population structure analysis
+By comparing the VCF outputs from multiple samples you can identify population structure (i.e. how the various samples are related).
+This is useful if you are interested in the evolutionary history of your species of interest.

+A good tool for this is [Plink](https://www.cog-genomics.org/plink/).
+Using Plink you can do principal components analysis (PCA), a way to visualise differences between samples in a two-dimensional plot.
+A PCA plot can reveal clusters of samples that are more genetically similar to each other than to others.
+This in turn tells you which samples are closely related and which have diverged from one another over time.

+ ### Population genomic diversity
+The diversity of samples can be expressed in a few different ways, all of which can be calculated using [vcftools](https://vcftools.sourceforge.net/man_latest.html).
+Here are a few:
+- nucleotide diversity (π) is a simple measure of genetic diversity which can give an idea of how SNPs are spread out across the genome - are they more concentrated in particular regions?
+Are there regions with very low diversity (indicating a possible conserved region)?
+- Tajima's D can determine whether a region of DNA is under selective pressure by comparing how the frequency of "neutral" SNPs fluctuates
+- the fixation index (fst) is a measure of population separation (or genetic distance) between two populations - this can either apply to the genomes overall or can be compared across regions of the genome